noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

 #### websocket API

-- maintains a persistent connection between connected clients enabled bidirectional communication designed for realtime applications
+- stateful & persistent connection between connected clients enabled bidirectional communication designed for realtime applications
 - integrates with lambda fns, kinesis, or any http endpoint designed to receive messages

-### API Gateway cache
+- cost
+  - 32kb increments, up to 128kb per message,
+  - total connection in minutes
+- pipeline
+  - connect: the client sends a websocket upgrade request; until the `$connect` comletes successfully the upgrade request is pending
+  - established: `$connect` was successful and the websocket api routes the request.body to the appropriate route based on the determiend route key
+  - discconect: `$disconnect` is invoked after the connection is closed, anything after this is a best effort

 ## considertaions